stelligent/stelligent-u/04-vpcs/README.md

 - The new subnet must have a unique netblock.

-- The NAT gateway should be the default route for the new subnet.
+- The existing NAT gateway should be the default route for the new subnet.

-- Aside from the subnet association, configure this instance just like the first one.
+- Aside from the subnet association, configure the new EC2 instance just like the first one.

 - This instance will not have an Elastic IP.